-Because the heating element is lower in the Viva TurboStar compared to other Viva models it does seem to brown the food a bit more.
+Because the heating element is lower in height in the Viva TurboStar compared to other Viva models it does seem to brown the food a bit more.

 For me this is an advantage because I think the whole point of an air fryer is to get that tasty outer texture while keeping the flavor and moisture inside the food.
 However, if you’re concerned about browning and you want to keep browning to a minimum, then it’s good to know about this so you can choose another model.

 If you’re interested in more details about these differences, see the section below comparing the HD9621 and the HD9220.

 If you’re trying to compare Philips AirFryer models on browning ability, there’s really not very much of a difference.
 This is one area where you don’t need to worry too much because they all do a great job.

 This model is similar to the Viva TurboStar HD9621 but it has several important and improved features.